How to get hired as a Machine Learning Engineer

-You should also emphasize in Machine Learning architecture such as recommendation systems or search autocompletion.
+You should also emphasize in Machine Learning architectures such as recommendation systems or search autocompletion.
 In general, this is the round where the company will test your ML background.
 But keep in mind that it’s a very high-level talk.

 The final step is to start applying.
 You can, of course, submit applications on the company’s online platform.
 But don’t expect any results.
 To expedite the process, I would focus on 3 things:

 Find recruiters on LinkedIn, send them a friend request expressing your interest in a position and let your CV / GitHub account / Website do all the work for you.
 But do it subtly.
 Express your interest in the company, ask for an informational call etc.

 Ask a friend who works in a tech company for a referral (Referrals are the number one source of new hires in America).

 That was it?
 It’s that easy?
 Lol.
 Arguably it’s a long process and it takes courage and determination to continue after rejections.
 But don’t discourage yourself.
 There is not a single person who hasn’t been rejected.
 You should also know that unfortunately, it’s also a matter of timing and luck.